-cname: The PrincipalName type discussed in detail in [RFC4120] section 5.2.2.
+- cname: The PrincipalName type discussed in detail in [RFC4120] section 5.2.2.
 It consists of a name type and name string.
 The default value for the name type is NT-UNKNOWN as specified in [RFC4120] section 6.2.
 The name string is a sequence of strings encoded as KerberosString, as specified in [RFC4120] section 5.2.1, that (together with the crealm) represents a user principal.
-The name string is case sensitive and MUST not be canonicalized by the KDC.

-crealm: A KerberosString that represents the realm in which the user account is located.
-This value is not case-sensitive; however, it will not be canonicalized by the KDC.

-subject-certificate: This optional field contains the user's certificate that is encoded as specified in [RFC3280].
+The name string is case sensitive and MUST not be canonicalized by the KDC. - crealm: A KerberosString that represents the realm in which the user account is located.
+This value is not case-sensitive; however, it will not be canonicalized by the KDC. - subject-certificate: This optional field contains the user's certificate that is encoded as specified in [RFC3280].

 options: Specifies the additional options in the S4U request.
-Currently, only two options are defined.
+Currently, only two options are defined

-Value Meaning 0x40000000 This option causes the KDC to check logon hour restrictions for the user.
-0x20000000 In a request, asks the KDC to sign the reply with key usage number 27.
+Value Meaning 0x80000000 KERB S4U OPTIONS reserved.
+Reserved.
+0x40000000 KERB S4U OPTIONS check logonhours This option causes the KDC to check logon hour restrictions for the user.
+Note that logon hour restrictions are calculated based on the time zone of the DC, not of the client.
+0x20000000 KERB S4U OPTIONS use reply key usage<5> In a request, asks the KDC to sign the reply with key usage number 27.
 In a reply, indicates that it was signed with key usage number 27.
-This is the KERB_S4U_OPTIONS_use_reply_key_usage (0x20000000).<5> If this option is set in the request, and if the KDC understands this option, it will sign the reply with key usage number $27\frac{1}{1}$ and set the same option in the reply.
+This is the KERB_S4U_OPTIONS_use_reply_key_usage (0x20000000).<5> If this option is set in the request, and if the KDC understands this option, it will sign the reply with key usage number 27 and set the same option in the reply.
 Otherwise, it will sign the reply with key usage number 26 and not set the option in the reply.
+0x10000000 KERB S4U OPTIONS nt auth policy not required This option causes the KDC to omit NTAuth store certificate chain checks and is designed for scenarios where the client performs its own chain checks.
+If this setting is used incorrectly, it can pose a security risk due to potentially unchecked certificate chains.
+This bit can be processed by DCs who understand and ignored by those who don't.
+A DC processing the bit would reply the same if succeed.
+The value STATUS NO SUCH USER is returned if a DC ignoring the bit has processed the request.
+0x08000000 KERB S4U OPTIONS unconditional delegation.
+Unconditional delegation.